 Can I install an EV charger in my garage?

-Having an electric car charger in a garage can be a convenient way to charge your electric vehicle at home.
-And with the growing number of battery electric cars in the UK – 1,000,000 to date – ensuring EV charging infrastructure is in place is a necessity.
-However, installing an EV charger in a garage can be complicated and expensive, especially if the garage is detached.
+There’s no denying that having an electric car charger in a garage can be a convenient way to charge your electric vehicle at home.
+And, with the growing number of battery electric cars in the UK—1,300,000 to date—ensuring trouble-free EV charging infrastructure is in place is a necessity.

 With this in mind, there are some factors to consider before choosing to install an EV charger in a garage.
 Keep reading to learn the pros and cons of installing an EV charger in a garage, how much it costs to install an electric vehicle garage charger, and how to make your final decision.